renatogalera/ai-commit/README.md

 # AI-Commit

 **AI-Commit** is an AI-powered tool that automatically generates [Conventional Commits](https://www.conventionalcommits.org/) based on your staged changes.
-It leverages [OpenAI](https://openai.com/) to produce concise, readable commit messages and now includes an experimental semantic release feature for automated versioning, interactive commit splitting for partial commits, and a new **Gemini** integration for those who wish to use Google's Gemini API as an alternative AI provider.
-Inspired by [insulineru/ai-commit](https://github.com/insulineru/ai-commit).
+It leverages [OpenAI](https://openai.com/), [Google Gemini](https://developers.google.com/gemini) and now also [Anthropic Claude](https://www.anthropic.com/) to produce concise, readable commit messages.
+The tool also features an experimental semantic release process for automated versioning and interactive commit splitting for partial commits.
+It is inspired by [insulineru/ai-commit](https://github.com/insulineru/ai-commit).

 ---